Sunny landscapes for pampering

 5. day Mulhouse – Basel 53 km

-Today you have a relaxed tour on the beautiful bike path along the Rhine-Rhône canal, and along the Eurovélo Route 6 after Illfurth.
+Today you have a relaxed tour on the beautiful bike path along the Rhine-Rhône canal and along the Eurovélo Route 6 after Illfurth.
 You will pass its unusual church that reminds on a pyramid.
-Through small villages you cycle to the border triangle and to Basel, famous for the mild sunny climate.
-In the afternoon you can visit the Cathedral of Basel, marvel at the historic town hall and stroll happily through the narrow, romantic streets of the well-preserved medieval old town.
+Through small villages you cycle to the border triangle and to the beautiful city of Basel.
+In the afternoon you can visit the Cathedral of Basel, marvel at the historic town hall and stroll happily romantic streets of the well-preserved medieval old town.

 6. day Basel – Müllheim 42 km